Our Journey

 Material Development

 Catchgreen's biodegradable plastic has been researched and developed by Swedish-based GAIA Biomaterials.
 Biodolomer®Ocean is a mix of biobased polymers.
 These compostable and biodegradable materials offer a balance between strength and flexibility.
 They are designed with mono-extrusion and subsequent spinning of thread in mind.
-In addition, the material is non-toxic and has the potential to biodegrade in a marine environment where it breaks down to water, carbon dioxide, and biomass with zero microplastics or toxins.
-Biodegradation in marine environments being tested by Norweigan research organisation SINTEF, to confirm that the material and subsequent fishing nets comply with agreed requirements and environmental standards.
-A Life Cycle Analysis on biodegradable fishing nets is undertaken by South African based The Green House.
-See our report on the material development of Biodolomer Ocean.
+In addition, the material is non-toxic and has the potential to biodegrade in a marine environment where it is anticipated that it will break down to water and carbon dioxide with zero microplastics or toxins.
+Biodegradation in marine environments is being tested by Norweigan research organization SINTEF, to confirm that the material and subsequent fishing nets comply with agreed requirements and environmental standards.
+A Life Cycle Analysis on biodegradable fishing nets is undertaken by South African-based The Green House.
+See our report on the material development of Biodolomer®Ocean.
+More research is needed to prove the environmental impacts of Biodolomer®Ocean to provide conclusive evidence that the substitution material does not result in microplastics in the specific marine environment where it is being used.
+See our report and funding request for in-situ biodegradability testing.

 Piloting